atugman/Cloud-Innovation-Summit-Docker/codelab.md

 Using the flyout menu once again, expand “VPC Infrastructure,” and locate “Access Control Lists” from the list of options, as shown in the screenshot below.

-Note: You may not even need to use the flyout menu here if you’re still looking at your Security Groups or other parts of VPC Infrastructure!
+_Note: You may not even need to use the flyout menu here if you’re still looking at your Security Groups or other parts of VPC Infrastructure!_

 ![alt-text-here](assets/1-52.png)

-Once again, make sure that your Region is set to your individualized Region for this lab, the same Region that we noted in the previous section.
+Once again, make sure that your **Region** is set to **your individualized Region for this lab**, the same Region that we noted in the previous section.

 Once your region is set, you should be able to see a single ACL.

 Go ahead and click on this ACL!

-Note that your region and the name of your ACL may differ from the ones in the screenshot below.
+_Note that your region and the name of your ACL may differ from the ones in the screenshot below._

 ![alt-text-here](assets/1-53.png)